luminar-organization/database/README.md

 - **ORM (Object-Relational Mapping)**: Interact with your database using PHP models.
 - **Query Builder**: Build complex SQL queries using fluent, object-oriented interface.
 - **Schema Builder**: Create, modify, and manage your database schema with ease.
+- **Migration Manager**: Export and import your database to easily migrate between servers.

 ## Installation
 To use the Luminar Database package, install iti via Composer: